 Don’t forget to brighten up your home as well by replacing faint light bulbs.
 There’s nothing like a dark and gloomy house to put buyers off.

-Neutralize the house
+Neutralise the house

 Buyers like to feel they have a blank slate to work with.
 Take the time to wander through your house and imagine what it would look like to a potential buyer.

-Take down family pictures and personal knick knacks so people can imagine their own bits and bobs fitting in the house.
+Take down family pictures and personal knick-knacks so people can imagine their own bits and bobs fitting in the house.
 And if you have bright and colourful walls throughout your home, you might want to consider repainting with more neutral colours.

 That doesn’t mean remove all the colour from your home, it simply means reign it in so your house doesn’t get remembered for being “the one with the purple bathroom”.